jlinoff/my-mac-setup/README.md

 # Browsers
 You might want to use a browser other than Safari for testing and other things.

-Here some browsers that i have found useful.
+Here are some browsers that i have found useful.

 | browser | installation |
 | ------- | ------------ |